MilaRCDias/dynamic-tree-structure/README.md

 $ yarn
 ```

 3. Create a `.env.local` file and add the API url variables values, see `.env.example` for the variables names.
+I deployed a mock API to testing propose, or you can use your own.

 4. To run it in development mode: